The Giant Wall of Watery Doom

 - In Animorphs, the heroes supersize a beaver dam so that they can unleash a Giant Wall of Watery Doom on attacking Yeerks.

-- Given the attention given to Count Ugo Carnifex's aquaduct, and the unstable nature of its construction, a Genre Savvy reader can make a shrewd guess about how the Young Bond novel Blood Fever is going to end.
+- Given all the attention given to Count Ugo Carnifex's aquaduct, and the unstable nature of its construction, a Genre Savvy reader can make a shrewd guess about how the Young Bond novel Blood Fever is going to end.

 - Fallout: New Vegas features the Hoover Dam as a major resource, since it's one of the only sources of power in the Mojave Wasteland.
 The end of the game involves a huge battle for control of the dam.
 Your character has to either defend it or take it over depending on which faction they're aligned with, and it's possible to destroy the dam or at least render it unusable.